spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 > ### Explain the Context API to me.
 >
-> A great resource on explaining the can be found here from
+> A great resource on explaining the API can be found from
 > [@leighchalliday] with a [great usecase] on the subject.

 ## What we're doing...